Support with my application

 To take part in one of our 2022 Professional Registration Workshops, simply choose the date you would like to attend and complete the Eventbrite registration.
 Links to your Professional Registration Toolkit and resources will then be made available to you via the Eventbrite Online Event Page and your confirmation email.

-Rob Butler was a science teacher for over 20 years, spending the last six as a deputy head before leaving to pursue a career as an independent consultant.
-Rob is a Field Officer for the Association of Science Education (ASE) and is also a Chartered Science Teacher through the ASE, gaining his professional recognition in 2011.
-Rob is passionate about science at all levels of society.
+Rob was a science teacher for over 20 years, spending the last six as a deputy head before leaving to pursue a career as an independent consultant.
+Rob is a Field Officer at the Association for Science Education (ASE) and also holds Chartered Science Teacher status through them, gaining his professional registration in 2011.
+Rob is passionate about science at all levels of society and the importance of being professionally registered.

 Attending Rob's virtual professional registration workshops?
 Find his slides here: